About Focus Sessions

 If you don't have a Spotify Premium account, then you'll be prompted during Focus Session prep to Add focus mood music > you can connect to YouTube by clicking the I don't have Spotify Premium button > then you can choose from the options below

-Our plan is to integrate other music services in the near future.
+We plan to integrate other music services in the near future.

 2. Prep your environment